-Janie Jeffers, Board of Advisors
+Janie Jeffers, Emeritus Board

 Janie Jeffers has had a distinguished career in public policy, education, executive management, public relations, planning and criminal justice at the federal and local levels.
 President Clinton appointed Jeffers as a Commissioner to the United States Parole Commission in 1999.